CSE6000/playground/paper.md

 2.1.
 Problem Statement.

 ## 3. Results and Discussion
+### 3.1.
+Forward Simulation of Blood Flow in LV
+We perform the forward numerical simulation using the FSI model in COMSOL Multiphysics in order to obtain 3D synthetic flow data inside the moving LV domain.

 Table 1 confirms that the proposed 3D model provides better reconstruction performance in terms of local and global errors of the velocity and vorticity fields.